mangeshraut712/AssistMe-VirtualAssistant/README.md

 ## Frontend Development

 The UI is plain HTML/CSS/JS.
 Open `frontend/index.html` directly or serve the directory through your favourite static server.
 The script automatically points to `http://localhost:8001` when running on `localhost`.

+For production deployment, update the `ASSISTME_API_BASE` variable in `frontend/script.js` to match your deployed backend API URL (e.g., `https://your-backend-api.com`).

 ## ✨ **New Features in Latest Release**